skorch-dev/skorch/docs/user/callbacks.rst

 This also works with default callbacks.

-Deactivating callbacks can be especially useful when you do a parameter search (say ``GridSearchCV``).
-If, for instance, you use a callback for learning rate scheduling (e.g. via :class:`skorch.callbacks.LRScheduler`) and want to test its usefulness, you can compare the performance once with and once without the callback.
+Deactivating callbacks can be especially useful when you do a parameter search (say with sklearn :class:`~sklearn.model_selection.GridSearchCV`).
+If, for instance, you use a callback for learning rate scheduling (e.g. via :class:`.LRScheduler`) and want to test its usefulness, you can compare the performance once with and once without the callback.

 Scoring
 -------

-skorch provides two scoring callbacks by default, :class:`skorch.callbacks.EpochScoring` and :class:`skorch.callbacks.BatchScoring`.
-They work basically in the same way, except that :class:`skorch.callbacks.EpochScoring` calculates scores after each epoch and :class:`skorch.callbacks.BatchScoring` after each batch.
+skorch provides two scoring callbacks by default, :class:`.EpochScoring` and :class:`.BatchScoring`.
+They work basically in the same way, except that :class:`.EpochScoring` calculates scores after each epoch and :class:`.BatchScoring` after each batch.
 Use the former if averaging of batch-wise scores is imprecise (say for AUC score) and the latter if you are very tight for memory.

-In general, the scoring callbacks are useful when the default scores determined by the ``NeuralNet`` are not enough.
+In general, the scoring callbacks are useful when the default scores determined by the :class:`.NeuralNet` are not enough.
 They allow you to easily add new metrics to be logged during training.
 For an example of how to add a new score to your model, look `at this notebook
 <https://nbviewer.jupyter.org/github/dnouri/skorch/blob/master/notebooks/Basic_Usage.ipynb#Callbacks>`_.

 The first argument to both callbacks is ``name`` and should be a string.
-This determines the column name of the score shown by the :class:`PrintLog <skorch.callbacks.PrintLog>` after each epoch.
+This determines the column name of the score shown by the :class:`.PrintLog` after each epoch.

 Next comes the ``scoring`` parameter.
-For eager sklearn users, this should be familiar, since it works exactly the same as in sklearn\'s ``GridSearchCV``, ``RandomizedSearchCV``, ``cross_val_score``, etc. For those who are unfamiliar, here is a short explanation:
+For eager sklearn users, this should be familiar, since it works exactly the same as in sklearn :class:`~sklearn.model_selection.GridSearchCV`, :class:`~sklearn.model_selection.RandomizedSearchCV`, :func:`~sklearn.model_selection.cross_val_score`, etc. For those who are unfamiliar, here is a short explanation:

 - If you pass a string, sklearn makes a look-up for a score with that name.
 Examples would be ``'f1'`` and ``'roc_auc'``.
 - If you pass ``None``, the model's ``score`` method is used.
-By default, ``NeuralNet`` and its subclasses don't provide a ``score`` method, but you can easily implement your own.
+By default, :class:`.NeuralNet` and its subclasses don't provide a ``score`` method, but you can easily implement your own.
 If you do, it should take ``X`` and ``y`` (the target) as input and return a scalar as output.
 - Finally, you can pass a function/callable.
 In that case, this function should have the signature ``func(net, X, y)`` and return a scalar.